AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

 7. We then replace `contactToEdit` with `editedContact` and update the filtered contact list to show all contacts
 8. We then return a `CommandResult` to signify successful command execution.

+How to apply to other commands:

+1. Identifying fields are different for different commands.
+Contact: `Nric`, Contract:`CId` Policy: `PId`
+2. Replace all `contact` with the field you are trying to edit e.g `editContactCommand` -> `editPolicyCommand`

 * TODO: include UML here (sequence diagram)

 --------------------------------------------------------------------------------------------------------------------